HomeLatest NewsNow fully booked: The Irish Premiere of ‘A Love That Never Dies’

 If you are looking for a specific article or post, use our quick search to help you find it.

-After the death of their son Josh in 2011, Jane Harris and Jimmy Edmonds made this documentary-style film.
-Josh was 22 when he died in a road accident while traveling in South East Asia.
-As a way of honoring his memory, Jane and Jimmy set off on their own road trip across the USA to find out why, in a world where death always makes front page news, real-life conversations about death, dying and bereavement are so problematic.
-Over a three month period, they met and filmed thirteen families all of whom shared remarkable stories of living beyond the death of their own child.
+The documentary follows them as they set off from the UK on their own road trip across the USA to find out why, in a world where death always makes front page news, real-life conversations about death, dying and bereavement are so problematic.
+Over a three month period, they met and filmed 13 families all of whom shared remarkable stories of living beyond the death of their own child.

-The event is open to the general public and organizations/people who provide support to those who are bereaved, including bereaved parents.
-Refreshments will be available in the iSense Lounge, ODEON Point Square after the Q&A. People will have an opportunity at that time to meet with others attending the event and bereavement organizations if they wish.
-Please visit our website www.bereaved.ie for our bereavement resources.
+Refreshments will be available in the iSense Lounge in the ODEON Point Square after the Q&A and people will have an opportunity to meet with others attending the event and bereavement organisations if they wish.

-*Organisations represented on the night that have confirmed to date include Anam Cara, Bumbleance, Feileacain, FirstLight, HUGG, Irish Road Victims Association, Jack and Jill, LauraLynn, A Little Lifetime, The Irish Hospice Foundation.
-More organizations to be confirmed.
+*Organisations represented on the night will include Anam Cara, Bumbleance, Féileacáin, FirstLight, HUGG, Irish Road Victims Association, Jack and Jill, LauraLynn, A Little Lifetime and the Irish Hospice Foundation.